 Students study the world's people, places, and environments, with an emphasis on world regions.
 The course focuses on the world's population, cultural characteristics, landforms and climate, economic development, and migration and settlement patterns.
-Using geographic resources, students will employ inquiry, research, and technological skills to ask and answer geographic questions and to apply geographic concepts and
+Using geographic resources, students will employ inquiry, research, and technological skills to ask and answer geographic questions and to apply geographic concepts and skills to their daily lives.

-AFRICAN AMERICAN HISTORY 2371
+AFRICAN AMERICAN HISTORY

-Grades 9-12 1 Elective Credit
+1 Elective Credit